 About Us

-NCRT-CE provides services to the FSU College of Medicine and other CTSA supported colleges.
-The team collaborates with a range of partners, including partnering academic institutions, state and local governmental agencies, health care providers, community groups, nonprofit organizations and advocacy groups.
-Located within the FSU College of Medicine, the NCRT-CE has successfully collaborated on research projects across the state of Florida.
-The College’s community-based model of education provides an ideal foundation for the development of research collaborations across our regional campuses and rural programs.
-Over 2,500 clinical faculty represent FSU College of Medicine in a variety of settings, including private, group or hospital-based practices, providing diverse real-world settings to conduct health and clinical research.
+The FSU CTSA Community Engagement Core provides community engagement services to the FSU community.
+The team collaborates with a range of partners, including partnering academic institutions, state and local governmental agencies, health care providers, community groups, nonprofit organizations, and advocacy groups.
+The Community Engagement Core has successfully collaborated on research projects across the state of Florida.
+The College of Medicine’s community-based model of education provides an ideal foundation for the development of research collaborations across our regional campuses and rural programs.
+Over 2,500 clinical faculty represent the FSU College of Medicine in a variety of settings, including private, group, or hospital-based practices, providing diverse real-world settings to conduct health and clinical research.

 Our team of experts will work with you to facilitate and guide your research planning and design to execute high quality, high impact clinical and translational research.
 We are committed to providing exceptional customer service and are here to help you with any of your research needs and questions.